Praise (novel): Synopsis

 As the story begins, narrator Gordon Buchanan quits his job at a drive-through bottle shop in Brisbane.
 He and his live-in girlfriend Cynthia LaMonde, a waitress, inhabit a world of casual sex, plentiful drugs and partying till dawn, pastimes that don't really give Gordon much pleasure, plagued as he is by a sense of being unfulfilled.
 Love affairs gone bad and fantasies undercut by reality are the norm for a generation that stops doing something the moment it becomes work, that wants to win without competing because making an effort would render victory meaningless.

-The book’s hero is the chronically laidback Gordon, a chain-smoking asthmatic sweating under the Brisbane sun and scuttling his days away in a ramshackle guest house populated by itinerants and the elderly.
-Into Gordon’s going-nowhere-fast world comes the loud, vivacious and wholly uncompromising Cynthia, his polar opposite in almost every way.
-They soon move in together, and begin an often savage relationship precariously built on a shaky foundation of sex, booze, cigarettes, self-doubt and a singularly battered brand of love.
+The book’s hero is the laid-back Gordon, a chain-smoking asthmatic sweating under the Brisbane sun and scuttling his days away in a ramshackle guest house populated by itinerants and the elderly.
+Into Gordon’s world comes the loud, vivacious and wholly uncompromising Cynthia, his polar opposite in almost every way.
+They soon move in together, and begin a relationship built on a foundation of sex, booze, cigarettes, self-doubt and a singularly battered brand of love.